How Real-Time Data and AI Are Reshaping Farming Decisions Worldwide

 If someone can build a platform that pulls in all the farm data from machinery, financials, and software and makes it simple, that’s going to win.
 Farmers want to open an app and see everything happening on their farm in real-time.
 That’s the dream.

-Bakhtiar: What about marketing?
+AgriERP: What about marketing?
 Are ag companies changing their mindset?

 Clayton Lind: When times are good, yes there’s high demand.
 Last year was great for us.
 We offer something different and focused, and people respond to it.